 (Photo: courtesy of the South Australian Research and Development Institute)

-This Caterpillar bores into galls on the stems of :
+This Caterpillar has been found boring into galls on the stems of :

 The Caterpillar is white with a brown head.